publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schX/m__us_usc_t7_s7031.md

         (3)

-         ensure that the agencies specified in subsection (b) of this section—
+         ensure that the agencies specified in subsection (b)—

             (A) use computer hardware and software that is compatible among the agencies and will operate in a common computing environment; and